dawpitech/r-type/rtype-network-protocol.md

 - Persists across the entire session
 - Enables multiplayer client distinction in UDP packets
 - Links TCP and UDP communications for the same client

+### Auxiliary Protocol: Chat (TCP)

+The chat system operates in parallel to the gameplay loop, using the established TCP connection.

+    Client → Server: To send a message, the client sends a packet prefixed with PacketType::ChatSend, followed by the ClientSendMessage structure.

+    Server → Client: When the server receives a message, it processes it (e.g., prepending the player's name) and broadcasts it to all connected clients.
+It sends a packet prefixed with PacketType::ChatReceive, followed by the ClientReceiveMessage structure.

+This communication can happen at any point after Phase 1 (Connection) and before Phase 3 (Termination).

+UUID Management

+Each client receives a unique generated UUID.
+This identifier:

+    Persists across the entire session.

+    Enables multiplayer client distinction in UDP packets.

+    Links TCP and UDP communications for the same client.